 Again I felt depleted of hope for the future and fell into a deep depression.
 When I returned to my room my first sight was Christopher sitting and waiting for me.
 Suddenly, my hope and joy were back and I know that he saw my face light up the minute I saw him.
 It was good for both of us,

 He stayed with me.
-I told Christopher about the MRI and the CAT scan and how disappointed I have been by Charlene who had no idea what I was going through how could she?
+I told Christopher about the MRI and the CAT scan and how disappointed I had been by Charlene who had no idea what I was going through.
+How could she?
 Waren could always cheer me up.
 You are still a psychologist he reminded me which my mind accepted and my sadness faded along with two Prozac pills.
 Chris took me in my wheelchair down to the lobby’s gift shop.
-Chris bought his favorite candy and I picked out a milk chocolate sweet caramel-filled Easter bunny It was the beginning of Easter I was feeling afraid of the elevator again, I could tell that Chris was pleased for successfully helping me.
-I’m sure that was the best chocolate hope you’re joking I then started joking no you got to say then you say I was there I then bunny I ever tasted despite the slight paralysis on the left side of my mouth.
-I was convinced by my visitors convinced that my face showed no sign of paralysis on the face and that my speech was good.
+Chris bought his favorite candy and I picked out a milk chocolate sweet caramel-filled Easter bunny It was the beginning of Easter I was feeling afraid of the elevator again.
+I could tell that Chris was pleased for successfully helping me.
+I’m sure that was the best chocolate bunny I ever tasted despite the slight paralysis on the left side of my mouth.
+I was convinced by my visitors that my face showed no sign of paralysis on the face and that my speech was good.
 I rejoiced in the small amount of health and functioning I still had.
 And then a very beautiful nurse whom I hadn’t seen before arrived at my bedside to finally remove the green stitches still visible on both sides of my face.
 Once I viewed my new face, a-twenty-years- younger-looking face.
 My mood was transfixed and I realized at that moment that I hadn’t felt such happiness in a very long time.
-I had not chosen to have a facelift to look younger, Just better.
+I had not chosen to have a facelift to look younger, just better.